RadiantLabs/microgrid-appliance-analysis/README.md

 We don't display kw_factor for multiple appliances in the app because each kw_factor is unique for each appliance, so adding them or other math operation doesn't make sense.
 When appliance load or revenue is calculated from kw_factor, then we can sum them or use those in calculations. kw_factor for a single appliance is displayed when looking in the table for the individual appliance file.

-### Naming conventions
-newAppliancesAncillaryLoad

-originalElectricalProductionLoadDiff
-electricalProductionLoadDiff

-newAppliancesLoad: load due to new appliances only
-newAppliancesYearlyKwh: yearly load due to new appliances only
-newAppliancesGridRevenue: revenue for grid operator due to new appliances only

 ### Chain of derived values